nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 Contributors agree to this policy and to abide by all Project polices by adding their name to the `.maint/CONTRIBUTORS.md` file.

 **1.3.
 Principal investigators**.
-PIs are those who provide or have provided institutional resources (personnel, funding, etc.) to the Project, and play a supervision role over the development of the Project.
+PIs are those who provide or have provided institutional resources (personnel, funding, etc.) to the Project, and play a supervisory role over the development of the Project.
 PIs have reserved the last position as senior authors of papers and other dissemination activities.
 This Project may add or remove PIs with the approval of the Organization Steering Committee.
 PIs enlisted in the `.maint/PIs.md` file agree to this policy and to abide by all Project polices.